 The data and information (the "Information") presented in this methodology (this "Methodology") reflect the methodology for determining the composition and calculation of the Bloomberg Commodity Index ("BCOM" or the "Index") and related sector, ex-sector, forward, roll select and currency-hedged Bloomberg Commodity Indices (the "Subindices"), which is calculated, administered and published by Bloomberg Index Services Limited ("BISL" or the "Index Administrator" and, collectively with its affiliates, "Bloomberg").
+This Methodology, the Information and the Index were acquired by UBS Securities LLC (collectively with its affiliates, "UBS" or the "Index Owner") in May 2009 and remain UBS and its licensors' exclusive property.
 This Methodology is the successor document to the Dow Jones-UBS Commodity Index Handbook published in prior years and replaces it in its entirety.

-By accepting this Methodology, you agree that you will not reproduce the Methodology, in whole or part, in any form or by any means, or disclose, reproduce, redistribute or transmit, in whole or part, in any form or by any means, the Information without the written consent of BISL.
-The Information may not be used as the basis of any product without the express prior written consent of BISL.
+By accepting this Methodology, you agree that you will not reproduce the Methodology, in whole or part, in any form or by any means, or disclose, reproduce, redistribute or transmit, in whole or part, in any form or by any means, the Information without the written consent of BISL and UBS.
+The Information may not be used as the basis of any product without the express prior written consent of BISL and UBS.

 Nothing contained in this Methodology should be construed as a solicitation of any transaction or as a representation regarding the potential success of any transaction that is based on the Index.
-Bloomberg does not act as a fiduciary or financial, investment or commodity trading advisor for its counterparties, each of which is responsible for its own investment and trading decisions.
+Neither UBS nor Bloomberg acts as a fiduciary or financial, investment or commodity trading advisor for its counterparties, each of which is responsible for its own investment and trading decisions.